TelemetryDeck/docs/guides/flutter-setup.md

 ## Logging output

-By default, some logs helpful for monitoring TelemetryDeck are printed out to the console.
+By default, some logs helpful for monitoring TelemetryDeck are printed out to the native console of each platform.
 You can enable additional logs by setting the `debug` field to `true`:

 ```dart
 void main() {